 Henry Klumb

-During this time, Klumb also spent five months with Wright in the Arizona desert, where they built the Ocatilla Camp, a series of small buildings designed by Wright modeled on tent houses as living and work facilities for his family and staff during the time they were working on the design of a large hotel called the “San Marcos in the Desert.”
+During this time, Klumb also spent five months with Wright in the Arizona desert where they built the Ocatillo Camp, a series of small buildings designed by Wright modeled on tent houses as living and work facilities for his family and staff during the time they were working on the design of a large hotel called the “San Marcos in the Desert.”
 The hotel was about ready to go into construction, but due to the 1929 stock market crash the project was halted.
-The abandoned Ocatilla Camp eventually disappeared as materials were taken for other uses.
-Once back in Taliesin, Wright charged Klumb with the organization of the first Frank Lloyd Wright’ exhibition in Europe where he spent from May through September, 1931 lecturing and managing the exhibits in Amsterdam, Berlin, Stuttgart, Antwerp and Brussels.
+The abandoned Ocatillo Camp eventually disappeared as materials were taken for other uses.
+Once back in Taliesin, Wright charged Klumb with the organization of the first Frank Lloyd Wright exhibition in Europe where he spent from May through September, 1931 lecturing and managing the exhibits in Amsterdam, Berlin, Stuttgart, Antwerp and Brussels.

 “There is no real architecture of the tropics in Puerto Rico.
 Everything is bastard Spanish, which was never the heritage of more than 10% of the Puerto Ricans anyway.
 And the Spanish enclosed everything behind thick walls and grilles.
 Their women weren’t to be seen; everything was protected.
 Then you superimpose the Anglo-Saxon traditions on top of that, and you get the most wretched architectural results imaginable.”